nickwatton/js13k_lost_love/README.md

 A maze game.
 You have to find the Love, but it's hiding in the shadows.

+TODO -
+My lives display breaks in the competition environment, so will patch after the judging is done :(

 This was a technical challenge to create a JavaScript game in under 13K, within a month.
 Compressing the walls data for the maze screens has been fun, as has been casting dynamic shadows.